LukasMut/lukasmut.github.io/index.md

 ### 2020
 * _September_: Paper on  <a href="https://www.aclweb.org/anthology/2020.blackboxnlp-1.8/">Unsupervised QA Evaluation of Transformers</a> with my previous MSc. supervisors <a href="http://isabelleaugenstein.github.io/">Isabelle Augenstein</a> and <a href="http://bjerva.github.io/">Johannes Bjerva</a> accepted to BlackBoxNLP @ <a href="https://2020.emnlp.org/">EMNLP 2020</a>!
-* August: In August I started as a full-time Research Assistant (RA) in the <a href= "https://www.cbs.mpg.de/independent-research-groups/vision-and-computational-cognition">Vision and Computational Cognition Group  </a> at the <a href="https://www.cbs.mpg.de/">Max Planck Institute for Human Cognitive and Brain Sciences</a> in Leipzig, Germany.
+* August: I started as a full-time Research Assistant (RA) in the <a href= "https://www.cbs.mpg.de/independent-research-groups/vision-and-computational-cognition">Vision and Computational Cognition Group  </a> at the <a href="https://www.cbs.mpg.de/">Max Planck Institute for Human Cognitive and Brain Sciences</a> in Leipzig, Germany.
 Excited to start working at the intersection of Machine Learning and Cognitive Neuroscience!
 * _June/July_: In June I successfully defended my MSc thesis on <a href="https://arxiv.org/abs/2006.08342">Subjective Question Answering</a> and in July I graduated with distinction from the University of Copenhagen (UCPH).

 ### 2019